mbloch/mapshaper/docs/reference.html.md

 `hoist=`  (GeoJSON) Move one or more properties to the root level of each Feature.
 Hoisting a field named "id" creates an id for each Feature.
 This option can also be used to create non-standard Feature attributes (as used by the tippecanoe program).

-`metadata`  (SVG/TopoJSON) Include metadata in output.
+`metadata`  (SVG/TopoJSON/GeoJSON) Include metadata in output.
 In the case of SVG output, CRS and bbox data is embedded in the file, so when the SVG is re-imported the original geographic coordinates can be recovered.
+For GeoJSON output, this option re-emits non-structural top-level members that were present in the imported GeoJSON file, such as a legacy `crs` object, a top-level `id`, or non-standard members like `metadata`.
+Preserved members are passed through unchanged, so values that describe the data (e.g. a feature count) may become stale after editing.
+A preserved `crs` member is dropped if the dataset is reprojected with `-proj`.

 `width=`    (SVG/TopoJSON) Set the width of the output dataset in pixels.
 When used with TopoJSON output, this option switches the output coordinates from geographic units to pixels and flips the Y axis.
 SVG output is always in pixels (default SVG width is 800).